Package 'fanplot'

 frequency

-The number of distribution in sims per unit of time in sims.
+The number of distributions in sims per unit of time.
 Similar to use in ts.

 anchor

 Optional data value to anchor a forecast fan on.
-Typically this will be the last observation of the observed data series.
+Typically the last observation of the observed series.

 anchor.time

-Optional data value for the time of the anchor.
+Optional time value for the anchor.
 Useful for irregular time series.

 fan.col